DaveSkender/Stock.Indicators/docs/examples/README.md

 # {{ page.title }}

-This is a simple project that you can review as a basic working example.
+This is a simple console application project that you can review as a basic working example.

 - [Download](Skender.Stock.Indicators-Examples.zip) the ZIP file and extract contents
 - Open `Examples.sln` in [Visual Studio](https://visualstudio.microsoft.com)